aerni/statamic-livewire-forms/README.md

 ];
 ```

-If you only want to change a model for a specific field only, simply use the field's handle as the key instead:
+If you want to change a model for a specific field only, simply use the field's handle as the key instead:

 ```php
 protected array $models = [